scrapinghub/portia/docs/project.rst

   The form page URL.
 This is the page containing the form, not the URL where the form data is POSTed.

-name: string  : optional
-  The name of the form to be posted.
-The form can be identified with the
-  attributes: name, id or xpath, those attributes are tried in that order if none of them identify a form then the first form found in the page will be used.

-id: string : optional
-  The id of the form to be posted.

-xpath: string : optional
+xpath: string
   A xpath expression to access the form to be posted.

 fields: list
   A list of fields to be posted with the form.